If you are in a hurry the best fishing line for spinning reels is the Sufix Elite.

 What is the Best Fishing Line for Spinning Reels?

 Braided Line is made with separate polyethylene strands that are tightly woven together providing great strength to the line.
 With zero stretch, it does differ from monofilament so, while it is very sensitive, it doesn’t have as much give on the hook sets so you may miss fish.
 If you are in heavy cover though, braided line is a good choice to pull out big fish.

 Braided line does have some negatives including its high visibility in the water which isn’t a good choice for certain fish, especially in clear water.
 It is also slicker making it a bad choice for some knots, plus it tends to fray, particularly when it is used around rough and sharp objects.
 When it starts to fray, you will notice lost strength and more line breaks so make sure to remove the frayed part of the line and re-spool it.

 Monofilament Line is the most affordable of the fishing line options making it a common choice.
-With lots of stretch, monofilament is less sensitive than the other types of fishing line but the stretch isn’t that bad that you won’t feel fish when they strike.
+With lots of stretch, monofilament lines are less sensitive than the other types of fishing line but the stretch isn’t that bad that you won’t feel fish when they strike.
 It also has a lot of memory keeping its shape over time, especially when it is wrapped on a spool.
 This can have a bad impact on retrieval and casting.